 Fuzz and I just returned from New York.
-Despite the snowy weather, we had a good time and our flight cancellation gave us an extra day to fit in a matinee of Fun Home.
-We really enjoyed ourselves, but it was still too quick of a trip and we didn’t get to do any bakery hopping.
+Despite the snowy weather, we had a good time and our flight cancellation gave us an extra day to fit in a Broadway show.
+We enjoyed ourselves, but it was too quick of a trip and we didn’t get to do any bakery hopping.
 To make up for it, I came home and made Valrhona Caraibe Chocolate Chunk Cookies.

 As good as Valrhona is, feel free to use a different chocolate between 55 and 66 percent.
 I made some of the cookies with Valrhona and some others with Chocolove Dark Chocolate Almond Cherry.
 It was interesting to see how the different brands of chocolate affected the spread of the cookie, with the Valrhona causing a little more spread than the Chocolove (pictured below).

 Whatever chocolate you use, stick with the good stuff.
 The dough is excellent and has a wonderful flavor, but it’s also on the lean side (not too buttery or greasy) and is perfect for supporting a high end chocolate.
 If all you have on hand are regular chocolate chips, you might want to use a different recipe.